JoseRoca/WinFBX/docs/COM/COM Procedures.md

 Will return FALSE if it is a null pointer.
 If it is an OLE string it must have a descriptor; otherwise, don't.
 Gets the length in bytes looking at the descriptor and divides by 2 to get the number of unicode characters, that is the value returned by the FreeBASIC LEN operator.
-If the retrieved length if the same that the returned by LEN, then it must be an OLE string.
+If the retrieved length is the same that the returned by LEN, then it must be an OLE string.

 # <a name="AfxNewCOM1"></a>AfxNewCOM (PROGID)